JTBake490/Data-Science-Projects/Zoo/README.md

 # Notes For Zoo Type Classification

 ## Features
-* All but one of the features is binary
+* All but one of the features are binary
 * None of the features were removed for modeling

 ## Models Tested During SKLearn Modeling